ShenQingchuan/how-to-write-vue3-style-code/README.md

 If you got any idea, please send me an issue.

+And due to my unit test file `tests/unit/Router.spec.ts` is also using `Vue-Router`, in order to avoid the TypeCheck Error Report, I fixed this with my **Solution Below**.

 **Solution:**

 If you really need to import a router view component like this, then you **MUST** provide